gqz7/Animations/README.md

 i made substancial progess working with the idea of a checkerboard that can be animated in various ways, that is my current project right now

 1/20/20 : making updates for filing system. checkboard animation is focus right now.

+3/10/2020

+In the past couple months ive gone onto some experimental projects, trying out diffrent techniques to see what works and what doesnt, I have found some cool designs and finished up my checkerboard animations although I would love to get back into thoes.

+I've made great progress on an idea i had wanted to try out for a really long time.
+Moving stars in space.
+I started with just circles in random locations and moved up to gradient ranbows that appear to whizz past the viewer.
+My next step in this field is calculating positions in 3 dimensions.
+So far I have only worked with two but I need to step up the challenge